On the surface, we are just a few people who want to use our gifts, talents and insights to inspire change.

 Fundamentally, we believe in one of the core tenets of the American spirit: the power of a dollar and a dream.

-Founding Partner & Creative Director
+Managing Partner & Development Director

 Derrick Braziel is a young, creative entrepreneur who is committed to the idea that all it takes to change the world is, “a dollar and a dream.”
 He supports MORTAR by deepening relationships with various community stakeholders while providing opportunities for external partners to support local entrepreneurs and their ideas.
 Prior to this, he (with the help of many!) decided to found an Indianapolis non-profit named Dreamapolis which continues to support hundreds of Indianapolis entrepreneurs.

 Derrick’s work has led to recognition from the Indianapolis Star, YES!
 Magazine, Next City, Politico, the Stanford Social Innovation Review and NBC Nightly News.
 He has also been named to Forbes’ 30 under 30 list for Social Entrepreneurs and the Cincinnati Business Courier’s 2018 40 under 40 list.

 He is an Echoing Green and 2016-17 BALLE (Business Alliance for Local Living Economies) Fellow, a 2018 Next City Vanguard and the proud son of two first generation college graduates.